Front running

 In 2003, several hedge fund and mutual fund companies became embroiled in an illegal late trading scandal made public by a complaint against Bank of America brought by New York Attorney General Eliot Spitzer.
-A resulting U.S. Securities and Exchange Commission investigation into allegations of front-running activity implicated Edward D. Jones & Co., Inc., Goldman Sachs, Morgan Stanley, Strong Mutual Funds, Putnam Investments, Invesco, and Prudential Securities.
+A resulting US Securities and Exchange Commission investigation into allegations of front-running activity implicated Edward D. Jones & Co., Inc., Goldman Sachs, Morgan Stanley, Strong Mutual Funds, Putnam Investments, Invesco, and Prudential Securities.

 Following interviews in 2012 and 2013, the FBI said front running had resulted in profits of $50 million to $100 million for the bank.

 Wall Street traders may have manipulated a key derivatives market by front running Fannie Mae and Freddie Mac.

+In 2021 and 2022, the SEC charged three separate front running schemes discovered by its own data analysis.
+The largest of the three schemes discovered using the Consolidated Audit Trail was alleged to have generated ill-gotten gains of nearly $50 million.

 The terms originate from the era when stock market trades were executed via paper carried by hand between trading desks.
 The routine business of hand-carrying client orders between desks would normally proceed at a walking pace, but a broker could literally run in front of the walking traffic to reach the desk and execute his own personal account order immediately before a large client order.
 Likewise, a broker could tail behind the person carrying a large client order to be the first to execute immediately after.
 Such actions amount to a type of insider trading, since they involve non-public knowledge of upcoming trades, and the broker privately exploits this information by controlling the sequence of those trades to favor a personal position.